alan-turing-institute/AutisticaCitizenScience/README.md

 Information about project management protocols can be found in the [project management](project-management) directory.

+## Community input

+You can see suggestions from other members of the community in the [community recommendations](community-recommendations) directory.

-## Get in touch
+## Get involvued

 There are many ways to get in touch with the Autistica/Turing Citizen Science project team!

-- Ping us in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
-  - This is our preferred method of open communication and discussion!
-    We'd love for you to say hello.
+Please start by reading the [participant information sheet](project-management/A7_ParticipantInformationSheet.pdf).

+- You can anonymously, publicly share your suggestions via the "always open" google form: https://bit.ly/AutisticaTuringCitSciForm.
 - Join the discussion in our [issues][aut-cit-sci-issues] and [pull requests][aut-cit-sci-prs].
   - For more instructions, checkout our [contributing guidelines](CONTRIBUTING.md)
+- Come and say hello in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
 - Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
 - You can contact research associate Georgia Aitkenhead by email at gaitkenhead@turing.ac.uk.
 - You can contact lead investigator Kirstie Whitaker by email at kwhitaker@turing.ac.uk.

 ## Contributors